 Its headquarters are in Bonn, and it maintains a Government Liaison Office in Berlin, to which the famous Artists-in-Berlin Program is closely affiliated.
-A network of regional offices and information centres maintains contacts with key partner countries on all continents and provides local advice.
+A network of regional offices, information centres and information points maintains contacts with key partner countries on all continents and provides local advice.